 Therefore using a solvent to suspend each individual semiconductor is necessary to retain the functioning.

-It’s only with the use of this process that such precise methods can be used; with no risk of human misinterpretation, an extremely accurate result can be achieved.
+It’s only with the use of additive manufacturing that such precise methods can be used; with no risk of human misinterpretation, an extremely accurate result can be achieved.

-Using the process in the semiconductor industry has allowed scientists to take a giant leap forward with their research, achieving results which wouldn’t have been possible via conventional means.
+Using additive manufacturing in the semiconductor industry has allowed scientists to take a giant leap forward with their research, achieving results which wouldn’t have been possible via conventional means.